nucypher/nucypher/docs/source/support/faq.rst

 Q: How do I integrate nucypher if my application is not written in Python?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Nucypher also provides web integration via the :ref:`porter`.
+Nucypher also provides web integration.
+See :ref:`web-development`.

 Running a Node